ObjectsToData/teamOptimists/proposals/Collective/workingProposal.md

 ## Method

-Correlate images of first world countries (like USA and The Netherlands etc.) with third world countries by their geolocation tags and look for patterns.
-This we hope to achieve by the following steps:
+We want to correlate images of first world countries (like USA and The Netherlands etc.) with third world countries by their geolocation tags and look for patterns.
+For this the following steps will be taken:

 **Data Retrieval & Parsing:**